ballerina-platform/ballerina-dev-website/learn/guides/graphql-client-tool.md

   - /learn/graphql-client-tool
 ---

-GraphQL schemas of a service are now most often specified using what’s known as the GraphQL SDL (schema definition language).
-It is also sometimes referred to as just GraphQL schema language.
-Ballerina GraphQL client tool will make it easy for you to generate a client in Ballerina given the GraphQL schema (SDL) and GraphQL queries.
-You can generate multiple clients in Ballerina for multiple GraphQL documents for a given GraphQL SDL.
-It also enables you to generate multiple Ballerina modules for multiple GraphQL projects to work with different GraphQL APIs.
+The GraphQL schema is necessary to validate the GraphQL queries.
+Each GraphQL query will be validated against the given GraphQL schema to generate a Ballerina client remote operation and the corresponding Ballerina record types.
+You can use the generated Ballerina client to execute queries/mutations on the relevant GraphQL API through the generated remote operations.
+Based on your necessity, you can generate multiple clients in Ballerina using the given multiple GraphQL documents and GraphQL queries/mutations.
+You can also generate multiple Ballerina modules for multiple GraphQL projects to work with different GraphQL APIs.

-The Ballerina GraphQL client tool support provides the following capabilities.
+The Ballerina GraphQL client tool provides the following capabilities.

 > **Prerequisites:** Install the [GraphQL Foundation VSCode plugin](https://marketplace.visualstudio.com/items?itemName=GraphQL.vscode-graphql) and the latest [Ballerina Swan Lake distribution](https://ballerina.io/downloads/).